 - Add the onions and green pepper to the pan and saute until translucent.
 Then add in the garlic and cook for another 2 minutes.

 - Add the wine to the pan and simmer with the veggies for 5 minutes.

-- Add the tomato sauce, cumin, sazon, olives, salt, pepper and chicken back into the pot.
+- Add the tomato sauce, water, cumin, sazon, olives, salt, pepper and chicken back into the pot.

 - Simmer (covered) for 15 minutes, add potatoes, then simmer for another 20 minutes.